VB-groupoids and representation theory of Lie groupoids: The moduli space of -groupoids

-Theorem \ref{thm:equivalence} implies that there is a well-defined map taking isomorphism classes of $\VB$-groupoids to gauge-equivalence classes of $2$-term representations up to homotopy.
-In this section, we show that this map is bijective.
+Corollary \ref{cor:whatitis} tells us that \eqref{eq:boundary}--\eqref{eq:omega} give a well-defined map taking $\VB$-groupoids equipped with horizontal lifts to $2$-term representations up to homotopy.
+This map is inverted by the semidirect product construction in Example \ref{ex:semi2}.
+Thus we have the following: